elbitapmoC/aexp-component-library-bp/README.md

 Fully understood goals and constraints.

 2. Started with Task 2:
-Building the Scenario (Modal) component was foundational.
+Building the Modal (Modal) component was foundational.

 3. Setup the Project: